How Much Electricity (Power) Does a TV Use?

 Average Calculations For Different Types of TVs

 On average, a family watches TV for 5 hours a day.
 That is around 150 hours per month.
-It is by this average amount that you can multiply the TV’s electricity consumption per hour.
-And to determine this parameter, it is necessary to take into account the type of matrix and the TV model.
-So let’s go over the most common TV models on the market.
+By this average amount, you can multiply the TV’s electricity consumption per hour.
+To determine this parameter, it is necessary to consider the matrix type and the TV model.
+So, let’s review the most common TV models on the market.

 1. Cathode-ray Tube Models